Andrew Jackson Foundation Board

 Dwight “D.J.”
 Farris is a native Tennessean, born and raised in Lebanon just east of Nashville.
 He became a licensed Realtor at the age of 20 while attending Lipscomb University.
 He received a B.A. in business from Lipscomb and an MBA from Middle Tennessee State University.
 In 2020, he was Chair of the Tennessee Prayer Breakfast, which normally draws 800 participants and features speakers including the governor, dignitaries and celebrities.
 Currently Farris is a Broker with Pilkerton Realtors in Nashville.
 Governor Bill Lee appointed him to the Tennessee Real Estate Commission in 2020.
 An avid hunter and lover of Tennessee history, He lives with his wife, Kella, and their two children in the Oak Hill neighborhood in Nashville.

 Irwin E. Fisher

-Irwin spent her 40-year hospitality industry career in hotel sales and marketing for Holiday Inns, Hyatt and Loews Hotels.
+Irwin Fisher spent her 40-year hospitality industry career in hotel sales and marketing for Holiday Inns, Hyatt and Loews Hotels.
 In 2012, she retired from Loews Hotels Corporation as Vice President Sales Administration and Training.
-In addition, Irwin continues to serve on the Executive Committee of the Music City Center Authority.
+In addition, she continues to serve on the Executive Committee of the Music City Center Authority.
 She also serves on the Metro Nashville Event Marketing and Business Development Fund committee of the Nashville Convention and Visitors Corporation.